dart-lang/site-www/src/_guides/language/sound-problems.md

 In Dart 1.x `dynamic` was both a [top type][] (supertype of all types) and a [bottom type][]  (subtype of all types) depending on the context.
-This meant it was legal to assign, for example, a function with a parameter of type `String` to a place that expected a function type with a parameter of `dynamic`.
+This meant it was valid to assign, for example, a function with a parameter of type `String` to a place that expected a function type with a parameter of `dynamic`.